whitejg/Mallard_landing_kinematics/README.md

 ## Contributing
 Currently, I would strongly discourage committing changes to this repository.
-Please feel free to use and work within the notebooks as you wish.
-However, Jupyter Notebooks, are notoriusly bad with git MRs. I can implement a better management tool to turn the Notebooks into Markdown and back later.
-For now, please simply use the notebooks, but do not commit any changes back to this repo.
-Juypter Lab is build into the requirements.txt so if you simply run from the root of the project you should be able to interact with, change, and run the notebooks once you have configured your .venv based on the Make commands above.
+Please feel free to use, change, and work within the notebooks locally on your machine as you wish.
+However, Jupyter Notebooks, are notoriously bad with git MRs. I can implement a better management tool to turn the Notebooks into Markdown and back later.
+For now, please simply do not commit any changes back to this repo using git.
+Juypter Lab is built into the requirements.txt so if you simply run it from the root of the project you should be able to change and run the notebooks locally once you have configured your .venv based on the Make commands above.
 ```
 jupyter lab
 ```